zucy-9704/mcb185_homework/participation.md

 	+ 5 points
 - Week 5
 	+ I came to class on Tuesday
+	+ I did not come to class on Thursday to prevent getting anyone sick
+	+ I took the unit 1 assessment
+	+ I introduced myself to Jedikayle
+	+ 4 points
 - Week 6
+	+ I came to class on Tuesday
 - Week 7
 - Week 8
 - Week 9